Phixel-Labs/Phixel-Backup/Page/referral/README.md

 Help your friends and colleagues take their large business to the next level and become a badass leader in their industry, while making some sweet cash!

+**Note:** Provided rates and percentages are for reference only and subject to change depending on factors such as client size, project difficulty, and other variables.
+These rates and fees may be negotiable, and each project will be evaluated on an individual basis to determine the appropriate budget.

 ### Lear more about us:

 | [Clients](https://phixel.net/en/about-us/clients/) | [Services](https://phixel.net/en/about-us/services/) |